pazz/alot/docs/index.rst

 * a :class:`~settings.AlotConfigParser` (subclasses :class:`configparser.ConfigParser`) for user settings
 * a :class:`~settings.HookManager` to load custom python code to be used as hooks

-All user actions, triggered either by keybindings or the prompt, are given as commandline strings that are translated into :class:`commands.Command` objects by :func:`commands.commandfactory` and applied by :meth:`ui.UI.apply_command`.
+Every user action, triggered either by keybindings or as input to the commandprompt, is given as commandline string that gets :func:`translated <commands.commandfactory>` to a :class:`~commands.Command` which is then :meth:`applied <ui.UI.apply_command>`.
 Different actions are defined as a subclasses of :class:`~commands.Command`, which live in `alot/commands/MODE.py`, where MODE is the name of the mode (:class:`Buffer` type) they are used in.